grscheller/grok-typescript/notes/dom/dom-overview.md

    root.appendChild(child);
 ```

-Web browsers use layout engines to parse HTML into a DOM to varying
+Web browsers use layout engines to parse HTML into a DOM to a varying
-degress of complianceo.
+degree of compliance.

 * DOM implementations
 * Trident/MSHTML - Internet Explorer